 All governors are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the Clerk to the Corporation, who is responsible to the Corporation for ensuring that all applicable procedures and regulations are complied with.
-The appointment, evaluation and removal of the Clerk are matters for the Corporation asa whole.
+The appointment, evaluation and removal of the Clerk are matters for the Corporation as a whole.

 Formal agendas, papers and reports are supplied to governors in a timely manner, prior to Corporation meetings.
-Briefings are also provided on an ad hoe basis.
-All new governors take part in induction training, offered both internally and in the south west region.
-The Clerk provided a refresh to all governors concerning their duties and responsibilities as trustees at the Board Day in May 2021.
-This day also included a development session with the regional lead Ofsted inspector concerning Ofsted's expectations of governors.
+Briefings are also provided on an ad hoc basis.
+All new governors take part in induction training, offered both internally and in the South West region.
+Most governors took part in a Board Day in May 2022 for both development and strategic planning purposes.
+Most Board meetings also start with a session for governors to develop their knowledge of the college through presentations from different departments.
 The College subscribes to the Education and Training Foundation Governor Development Programme and all governors are encouraged to take any of the training this provides.
-The Chair has enrolled on the Chairs Development Programme.
-The Clerk has undertaken a number of development activities during the year including on Board evaluation, Training the Trainers, NLG updates and attendance at the Chartered Governance Institute annual conference and the AoC Governance Professionals and Governance Conferences.
+The Chair is due to take part on the Chairs Development Programme.
+The Clerk has undertaken a number of development activities during the year including on Board evaluation, Mentoring and Coaching, NLG updates and attendance at the Chartered Governance Institute annual conference and the AoC Governance Professionals and Governance Conferences.